 The new style JR Pass will also allow holders to reserve seats at ticket machines in Japan.
 This is great news for people who like to be a bit flexible with their plans and make reservations as they go.

 While the announcements so far have been fairly general, I’ll keep updating this as I hear more.
-When the website is up and running, you’ll see it here.
+There is currently a holding web page for the reservation system.

 Remember also that whether you buy the JR Pass from an agent or from the new website, it’s always a good idea to check that it’s worthwhile.